ZachWolpe/MLAGA/README.md

 # MLAGA: Multi-Lingual Audiobook Generator (with AI)
 -----

-MLAGA is an open source, multilingual audiobook generator built to demonstrate the power & ease of integrating AI into your products.
+MLAGA is an open source, multilingual audiobook generator built to demonstrate the power & ease of integrating AI APIs into your products.

-A detailed desrciption is available on [Medium](link!!!!).
+A "softer" explanation is available on my [Medium](https://medium.com/@zachcolinwolpe).

 ![Pipeline architecture](https://github.com/ZachWolpe/MLAGA/blob/main/dependencies/architecture.png)

-The pipeline is designed to be modular, & fully automated.
+The pipeline is designed to be modular, fully automated & scalable.
+It is built using `Python` & `AWS` services.

----
 ## Getting Started

 1. Clone the repo, install the dependencies & setup an AWS account (including the `cli` setup).